Nakamarusan/fed_PopPK/README.md

 Yuta Nakamaru, Mizuki Uno, Yiran Song, Kanako So, Tomoko Kita, Fumiyoshi Yamashita

-This repository contains the data, code, configurations, and analysis outputs for the deferiprone population pharmacokinetic analysis reported in the manuscript.
+This repository contains the data, code, configurations, and analysis outputs for the Federated PopPK analysis reported in the manuscript.

 ## Repository Structure